 We support leading research projects in key research institutes and organisations across Australia.

-Two projects from the Children's Cancer Institute have won research grants for 2020.
+Two projects from the Children's Cancer Institute were considered to be outstanding by the Neuroblastoma Australia Scientific Advisory Board and have been recommended for grants of $125,000 each for 2020.

 We currently support the following research projects at the CCI: